 He is stoked to be a part of the movement to get Kentucky a NICA MTB League and looks forward sharing this life-long sort of mountain biking with the entire Bluegrass State!

 Denile Hill is currently a marketing professional working in the bike industry.
 She has been riding mountain bikes for 25 years and was a local racer in Michigan and North Carolina for about a decade.
-Denile is a Trek Women’s Advocate, the treasurer for Kentucky Mountain Bike Association Bluegrass chapter, and Professional Mountain Bike Instructors Association (PMBIA) level 2 certified coach.
-Denile has also been a girl scout leader, a climbing and whitewater guide, and is currently the Team Manager for the Fayette County Composite Team registered with the Tennessee League.
+Denile is a Trek Women’s Advocate, the treasurer for Kentucky Mountain Bike Association Bluegrass chapter, and Professional Mountain Bike Instructors Association (PMBIA) level 1 certified coach.
+Denile has also been a girl scout leader, a climbing and whitewater guide, and is currently the Head Coach for the Fayette County Composite Team in Lexington, KY.
 Denile organizes and leads women’s mtb skills clinics across the country and works with other bike industry professionals to create opportunities for people to ride bikes and work in the cycling industry.
 She sits on several non-profit boards including 4-H, the American Diabetes Association, and the Kentucky Bike Walk Summit Steering Committee.

 When the trails get wet Denile can be found running rivers with her husband, Hanley, rolling around on a yoga mat, and mentoring clients through a wellness coaching practice.
 Denile is a mom to Natasha (who grew up on the trails) and the human servant to a 4 lb. yorkie named Puck.

 David Haines – Board Member/Coach Supporter Chair firstname.lastname@example.org